William Mariner (VC): Death

 William Mariner was killed on the evening of 30 June 1916 or the early morning of 1 July 1916 during a large scale raid in the Railway Triangle, south of Loos.
 This raid was a diversionary attack on the eve of the Somme offensive.
 His death was witnessed by Giles E. M. Eyre and others who wrote "that Mariner seemed to lose control during a heavy bombardment, ran down an enemy trench and was last seen bayoneting a German as a shell exploded on him, blowing him to pieces."

+Medal

+In late 2005, during a house clearance of the property of William Wignall, the Victoria Cross medal was found in a drawer, without any campaign medals.
+The following year William Mariner's cross was sold by his relatives at auction for £120,750.